pbol970/INFOSYS221-pbol970/Project 3 Reflection.md

 I personally found using microsoft powerapps a lot better than google appsheets because it was more customisable and easier to make the app according to the drawings.
 I enjoyed using powerapps as its similar to other tools iv used such as adobe XD and easier to get the idea across.

-we also had spent some time together as a group discussing any potential problems with making the final version of our app and came to conclusion that we didnt have much considerations to think about.
+we also had spent some time together as a group discussing any potential problems with making the final version of our app and came up with a few considerations such as integrating our app with the existing bookstore.
 </p>

 _Patrik Bolander_ <br>